C-m3-Codin/GuidW3/README.md

 # GUID

+Application to provide certificates that immutable and verified on Blockchain.

 A user can login using either the private key or email id and password.
 In case of a private key login the user is connected directly to the chain.
 In case of a email id and password login the private key is fetched from Firestore and then the user is